AyushChakraborty/Linear-Algebra-modules/README.md

 Some linear algebra modules

-Useful for reducing lines of code, stored as an ipynb file, with many cells
+Useful for reducing lines of code, stored as an ipynb file